-Chalkidiki, or Halkidiki, is a region of northern Greece located southeast of Thessaloniki.
-Little appreciated by French tourists, it’s well worth the detour, combining mountain landscapes with typical villages and beautiful beaches with translucent waters.
+Halkidiki, or Chalkidiki, is a region of central Macedonia in northern Greece, located southeast of Thessaloniki.
+It’s well worth the detour, combining mountain landscapes with typical villages and beautiful beaches with translucent waters.
 The most beautiful beaches can be found on the 3 peninsulas that flow into the Aegean Sea: Kassandra to the west, Sithonia in the center, and Aktè to the east.

 But what can you do in Halkidiki or Chalkidiki, that region with such a special name?
 Here are our top picks and must-sees to help you plan your vacation in Northern Greece.